versio-io/product-lifecycle-security-api/README.md

 ## How you can use it

+### Request your personal API token

+To try out the API, you need a personalized API token.
+You can request it here: https://www.versio.io/free-trial.html

 ### REST API client

 The easiest way is to use the REST API via a REST API client.
 Below you can see an example REST API calls (see [rest-api-examples.http](rest-api-examples.http), please add your personal API token) with the Visual Code IDE: